Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 GHK-Cu Research FAQ

 GHK-Cu (glycyl-L-histidyl-L-lysine copper complex) is a naturally occurring tripeptide that acts as a copper delivery system in human plasma and saliva.
 In laboratory studies it stimulates fibroblast production of collagen types I and III, elastin, decorin, and glycosaminoglycans.
-Fibroblast studies show 70% improvement in collagen production compared to untreated controls — outperforming both vitamin C (50%) and retinoic acid (40%) in the same models.
+Published skin-regeneration reviews report collagen-production improvement in 70% of women treated with GHK-Cu, compared with 50% for vitamin C cream and 40% for retinoic acid in the cited thigh-skin comparison.
+Separate fibroblast work reported a 70% collagen-synthesis increase when GHK was combined with LED irradiation versus LED alone.
 GHK-Cu also activates lysyl oxidase, the enzyme that cross-links collagen and elastin to form structurally sound extracellular matrix, and upregulates Cu/Zn superoxide dismutase for antioxidant defence.
 It is studied for skin thickness, firmness, wound healing acceleration, and anti-inflammatory signalling.

-Yes.
-GHK-Cu is available in the UAE for laboratory research purposes.
-Remy Peptides supplies GHK-Cu as part of the ProPeptide GLOW 50/10/10 research blend — 50mg GHK-Cu combined with 10mg BPC-157 and 10mg TB-500 in a single-vial format at AED 300/vial.
-All products comply with UAE MoHAP Circular 17/2022 and are supplied for research use only.
-They are not approved for human or veterinary use.
+GHK-Cu is available in the UAE for laboratory research purposes under the in-vitro research compound category.
+Remy Peptides supplies standalone GHK-Cu 50mg and the GLOW 70mg Pen research blend, currently in stock with 50mg GHK-Cu combined with 10mg BPC-157 and 10mg TB-500 in a prefilled pen format.
+All products are supplied for research use only in compliance with UAE MoHAP Circular 17/2022 and are not approved for human or veterinary use.

 Multiple lines of in-vitro and observational data support GHK-Cu effects on collagen.
 Maquart et al. (1988) demonstrated stimulation of collagen synthesis in fibroblast cultures by the GHK-Cu complex.
 Pickart et al. (2015, 2018) documented upregulation of at least 31 ECM genes including collagen I, III, elastin, and decorin.
 Clinical skin density measurements found an average 28% increase in skin collagen density after three months, with top-quartile responders showing up to 51% increases.
 GHK-Cu also activates lysyl oxidase, the copper-dependent enzyme that cross-links newly synthesised collagen into structurally functional fibres.
 These are observational findings, not randomised controlled trial data.

-In direct fibroblast comparison studies, GHK-Cu outperforms both retinol and vitamin C on collagen synthesis metrics: GHK-Cu +70% vs control, vitamin C +50%, retinoic acid +40%.
-The mechanisms are distinct.
-Vitamin C acts as a cofactor for prolyl and lysyl hydroxylases.
-Retinoic acid works through nuclear retinoid receptors.
-GHK-Cu functions as a copper chaperone activating lysyl oxidase and SOD1 while directly stimulating fibroblast proliferation.
-These are in-vitro findings and do not constitute clinical evidence for superiority in human skin.
+The commonly cited 70% / 50% / 40% comparison refers to the share of women whose collagen production improved after topical GHK-Cu, vitamin C cream, or retinoic acid in the cited thigh-skin study, not a 70% superiority margin.
+Separate fibroblast work reported a 70% collagen-synthesis increase when GHK was combined with LED irradiation versus LED alone.
+The mechanisms are distinct: vitamin C acts as a cofactor for prolyl and lysyl hydroxylases, retinoic acid works through nuclear retinoid receptors, and GHK-Cu functions as a copper chaperone activating lysyl oxidase and SOD1 while stimulating fibroblast activity.
+These findings do not constitute clinical evidence for therapeutic superiority in human skin.

 GHK-Cu is the copper(II) complex of the tripeptide glycyl-L-histidyl-L-lysine.
 Molecular weight: 340.4 g/mol (free peptide base).
 The Cu2+ ion coordinates in a planar square geometry with the nitrogen of the glycine amine, the imidazole nitrogen of histidine (N3 position), and two amide nitrogens of the peptide backbone.
 This coordination gives the solution its characteristic blue colour.
 The copper-complexed form is the biologically active species — copper-free GHK peptide has substantially reduced activity in collagen synthesis assays.